Valparaíso Metro

-It is administered by Metro Regional de Valparaíso S.A., a subsidiary of the Chilean state-owned train company Empresa de los Ferrocarriles del Estado.
-The Valparaíso Metro began with the conversion of an interurban service on the Santiago–Valparaíso railway line into more rapid transit-like service in 2005 – the renovated line was inaugurated on November 23, 2005 and began service the following day.
-The Valparaíso Metro carried 19.66 million passengers in 2016.
+It is administered by EFE Valparaíso S.A., a subsidiary of the Chilean state-owned train company Empresa de los Ferrocarriles del Estado.
+The Limache-Puerto service began with the conversion of an interurban service on the Santiago–Valparaíso railway line into more rapid transit-like service in 2005 – the renovated line was inaugurated on November 23, 2005 and began service the following day.
+The Limache-Puerto service carried 20.17 million passengers in 2019.

-Together with the much larger Santiago Metro, it is one of the only two underground urban rail systems in Chile (the Valparaíso Metro has a 5 km underground stretch from Miramar through Chorrillos stations in Viña del Mar).
+Together with the much larger Santiago Metro, it is one of the only two underground urban rail systems in Chile (the Limache-Puerto service has a 5 km underground stretch from Miramar through Chorrillos stations in Viña del Mar).
 However, it is not a full metro system due to the existence of various level crossings and the long distances between stations.
-As a result of the presence of at-grade level crossings and regional rail character, the Valparaíso Metro is more analogous to a commuter rail system.
+As a result of the presence of at-grade level crossings and regional rail character, the Limache-Puerto service is more analogous to a commuter rail system.

 Studies are being done to assess the feasibility of extending the line farther inland along the Valparaíso-Santiago Railway to serve the towns of Quillota, La Cruz, and La Calera which are currently being served by intercity buses (Bus+Metro services) that feed into Limache Station.
 In addition, passenger and freight service between Valparaíso and Santiago is proposed to use the line.